 Improving the quality and revelation of education and reorienting its goals to recognize the importance of sustainable development must be among society’s highest priorities.
 It is not that we talk only about the environment but also about every component of life.

-We therefore need to clarify the concept of education for sustainable development.
-It was a major challenge for educators during the last decade.
-The meanings of sustainable development in educational set ups, the appropriate balance of peace, human rights, citizenship, social equity, ecological and development themes in already overloaded curricula, and ways of integrating the humanities, the social sciences and the arts into what had up-to-now been seen and practiced as a branch of science education.
+We, therefore, need to clarify the concept of education for sustainable development.
+It was a significant challenge for educators during the last decade.
+The meanings of sustainable development in educational setups, the appropriate balance of peace, human rights, citizenship, social equity, ecological and development themes in already overloaded curricula, and ways of integrating the humanities, the social sciences, and the arts into what had up-to-now been seen and practiced as a branch of science education.

 Some argued that educating for sustainable development ran the risk of programming.
 In contrast, others wondered whether asking schools to take the lead in the transition to sustainable development was asking too many teachers.

 These debates were compounded by the desire of many, predominantly environmental, NGOs to contribute to educational planning without the requisite understanding of how education systems work, educational change and innovation, and relevant curriculum development, professional development, and instructive values.
 Not realizing that effective educational change takes time, others were critical of governments not acting more quickly.

 Consequently, many international, regional, and national initiatives have contributed to an expanded and refined understanding of the meaning of education for sustainable development.
 For example, Education International, the major umbrella group of teachers’ unions and associations globally, has issued a declaration and action plan to promote sustainable development through education.

 A typical plan in all of these is the need for an integrated approach through which all communities, government entities, collaborate to develop a shared understanding of and commitment to policies, strategies, and education programs for sustainable development.

 We are actively promoting the integration of education into sustainable development in the local community.